th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/exchange-rate.md

 </details>

 # Exchange Rate
-The goal of this Topic is to allow users to get the exchange rate for a specific currency for a specific country converted in Euro.The user can also ask for the value for ` silver or gold ` and get its corresponding price in euro.
+The goal of this theme is to allow the user to get the exchange rate for a specific currency for a specific country converted to Euro.
-To get all information about the actual rate we use the API with the URL `https://wechselkurse-euro.de/`.
-From this url, we can extract the table for different countries and their currency value corresponding to 1 €.
+To get all the information about the current exchange rate, we use the API with the URL `https://wechselkurse-euro.de/`.
+From this URL we can extract the table for different countries and their currency value corresponding to €1.
-We need an HTTP Request node to fecht the value from the Internet and some knowledge from css to load the information which we are looking for.
-Because the values are presented in two different tables, we also need a join node to combine the two tables.
-Finally a function named GetAll will combine the two tables and send it to another function named GetTextForTTs, which will forward the message to the TTS node.
+We need a HTTP request node to fecht the value from the internet and some knowledge of css to load the information we are looking for.
+Since the values are represented in two different tables, we also need a join node to combine the two tables.
+Finally, a function called GetAll combines the two tables and sends them to another function called GetTextForTTs, which forwards the message to the TTS node.
-For the intent we also use a custom slot name ExchangeCounties to store different countries. the intent is something like :
+For the intent, we also use a custom slot called ExchangeCounties to store different countries.
+The intent is something like the following:

 ```
 [GetExchangeRate]